Characters / Puella Magi Madoka Magica Portable

 "The miracle I wished for..."

 - Always Someone Better: She realizes that she's the weakest girl in the Mitakihara group, which really does wonders to her self-esteem.
 Kyubey says that she spends ten times the amount of magic in her familiar hunting than Kyouko's brutal frustration-fending massacre of the same familiars.
-When Mami gets her head chomped off, Sayaka thinks that she's not worthy to be a magical girl and throws her Soul Gem inside Charlotte's barrier, triggering the already elaborated event of And I Must Scream above.
+When Mami gets her head chomped off, Sayaka thinks that she's not worthy to be a magical girl and throws her Soul Gem inside Charlotte's barrier, triggering the already elaborated event of And I Must Scream below.

 - And I Must Scream / Body Horror: There's another gem-throwing accident, but this time it isn't found for quite some time and her body starts to rot.
-She wanders around awhile, ignorant of her condition as Kyoko is unconscious when she awakes (though she describes that she has difficulty to move), until Kyousuke comes and calls her a monster.
+She wanders around awhile, ignorant of her condition as Kyoko is unconscious when she awakes (though she describes that she has difficulty moving), until Kyousuke comes to and calls her a monster.
 For crying out loud, the girl has half of her face fall off and she doesn't realize it because of the Feel No Pain attribute of the magical girls!

 - Butt Monkey: All the girls have at least one opportunity to become witches somewhere or other in the story, but Sayaka has more than anyone else.
 In her own route, there are two points at which she might turn into a witch, and both involve her accidentally traumatizing Kyousuke into a Freak Out and calling her a monster.